bitsbymax/Notes/Angular_Course.md

 - Use an Observable when you want to subscribe to a stream of values emitted over time.
 - Observables are great for scenarios where you need to handle data streams from HTTP requests, WebSocket connections, or other asynchronous operations.
 - You can subscribe to an Observable using the .subscribe() method.
-- Observables are more suitable when you only need to consume data and don’t need to emit values yourself.
+- Observables are more suitable when you only need to consume data and don't need to emit values yourself.

 #### Subject

 - Use a Subject when you need to control the values emitted by the stream.
 - A Subject is both an observable and an observer.
 You can subscribe to it, but you can also emit values into it.
-- It’s useful when you want to manually trigger updates or push new data to subscribers.
+- It's useful when you want to manually trigger updates or push new data to subscribers.

 ---